0x3321c/Scrub-OfficeMSP/README.md

 # removeOfficeKB
-remove a specific kb (ex: KBABCLMNZ) for all Office components
+Remove a specific kb (ex: KBABCLMNZ) for all MS Office MSI-based products.
+From Office 2010 to Office 2016.